 Going through any challenging experience that is far outside one’s comfort zone invariably brings with it numerous life lessons.
 Needless to say, this experience taught me a lot about myself and my fears, and I write this post to share a part of this with you, in case it benefits anyone else out there.

-Further, I think simply understanding the curriculum of the PADI Open Water Diver course and being fully aware of what you’re signing up for can go a long way in ensuring you have a great experience from the onset.
-And so, I’m also including some practical information and tips towards the latter part of the post for those considering pursuing the course.
+Further, understanding the curriculum of the PADI Open Water Diver course and being fully aware of what you’re signing up for can go a long way in ensuring you have a great experience from the onset.
+So, I’m also including some practical information and tips towards the latter part of the post for those considering pursuing the course.

 Lesson 1: There’s no other way to face your fear, except to FACE IT.